Arzk/pitft-playerui/README.md

 To change the font edit /root/pitft-playerui/pitft-playerui/pitft_ui.py file line 29 and replace "helvetica-neue-bold.ttf" with your own font name. example "OpenSans-Bold.ttf".
 You can download Open Sans from www.fontsquirrel.com/fonts/open-sans.
 Transfer ttf file to /home/pi/pitft-playerui/ folder.

-You also have to set the LastFM api key and login information in lastfm_login.py file.
+You also have to edit the config.py file.
+Set the LastFM api key and login information.
+For local coverart set the path of the mpd library.

 Create the log folder in /var/log/pitft-playerui:
 <pre>sudo mkdir /var/log/pitft-playerui